 ACT Inflatable Lifejacket Services can supply and service most brands of inflatable lifejackets.
 Give us a call for a competitive quote on the sale of new lifejackets.

 Inflatable lifejackets are becoming increasingly popular.
-These inflated garments are lighter and less cumbersome than conventional foam lifejackets and are quite versatile.
+These inflatable garments are lighter and less cumbersome than conventional foam lifejackets and are quite versatile.
 They’re even made as wet weather jackets and windproof vests.
-However boaters should be particularly aware of the added maintenance requirements that come with this style of jacket as well as the need for detailed crew and passenger briefing on their operation.
+However boaters should be particularly aware of the added maintenance requirements that come with this style of jacket as well as the need for detailed crew and passenger briefing as to their operation.